jeremytammik/tbc/a/1932_symb_inst_ole_journal.md

 Yes, I really just randomly tried indices in that assetList until I found one that worked, and hardcoded that one in.
 Not all AppearanceAssets in the list have the necessary "generic_diffuse" assetProperty to which we can bind a texture, so we have to select one that does.

-If you are developing your addin for external parties this is risky, because we can't ensure that the same libraries are available for any particular user.
+If you are developing your addin for external parties, this is risky, because we can't ensure that the same libraries are available for any particular user.
 It's probably best to somehow filter for valid AppearanceAssets.

-Also, you can see that retrieving this appearanceAsset requires ExternalCommandData (which I named CommandData in the code given), which an addin retrieves via the 'Execute' method of a IExternalCommand-implementing class.
+Also, you can see that retrieving this appearanceAsset requires `ExternalCommandData` (which I named CommandData in the code given), which an addin retrieves via the 'Execute' method of an `IExternalCommand` implementing class.

 Also, remember to wrap most of these snippets in transactions.

 I hope this helps!

+Many thanks to Revitalizer for the good suggestion and to Harm for the implementation and notes.

 ####<a name="4"></a> RVT Dashboard Data Access